• Skip to primary navigation

 Cooking the Acorn Squash

 • Preheat the oven to 400 F, and line a cookie sheet with parchment paper or foil.
-Lay the squash slices in two rows on the baking tray.
+Lay the slices in two rows on the baking tray.

 • Melt the butter in a small saucepan over medium-high heat.
 Once melted, remove the pan from the heat and stir in the thyme, salt, pepper, and garlic.